 - 2 tablespoons coconut sugar

 - 1 ½ teaspoons pure vanilla

 - ½ cup dark chocolate shavings

-- Once the cream is cold process it in your ice cream maker according to the manufacturers directions.
-Once the ice cream resembles soft serve stir through the chocolate and cherries.
-Scoop the ice cream into a freezer-proof container and press parchment or wax paper directly onto the surface of the ice cream.
-Freeze until solid.
+- Once the cream is cold, process it in your ice cream maker according to the manufacturer's directions.
+Once the ice cream resembles soft-serve, add the chocolate and cherries and let your ice cream maker stir them into the ice cream.
+Scoop the ice cream into a freezer-proof container and freeze until it's solid.½ cup dark chocolate shavings, ½ cup quartered cherries

 We have thoroughly tested this recipe for accuracy.
 However, individual results may vary.
 See our full recipe disclosure here.

 For more inspiration, check out all of our vegan dessert recipes!